aina-technologies/rosso-transcribe/README.md

 docker run -it --gpus all -p 9090:9090 ghcr.io/collabora/whisperlive-gpu:latest

-# Original README (has too much extra info not relevant to the docker based execution
+# Original README

+The original project has too much extra info not relevant to the docker based execution.

 https://github.com/collabora/WhisperLive